Tuskulėnai Manor: Russian Empire

 Under the rule of the Russian Empire in the 19th century, Tuskulėnai Manor was held by various noble families and high-ranking state officials.
-In the mid-19th century the main palace was transformed into a guesthouse by prominent doctor and public activist Julian Titius that became a cultural center in Vilnius, often visited by Stanislaw Moniuszko and Józef Ignacy Kraszewski.
+In the mid-19th century the main palace was transformed into a guesthouse by prominent doctor and public activist Julian Titius that became a cultural center in Vilnius, often visited by Stanisław Moniuszko and Józef Ignacy Kraszewski.
 The manor passed into the possession of Julija Safranovich after 1886, and then was held by the noble family of Melentjevy until World War II.

 Soviet era

 Tuskulėnai Manor was nationalised in 1940 and was later used as KGB officers' apartments and as a kindergarten.
+From 1944 to 1947, the Soviet secret police carried out 767 death sentences (among them 559 Lithuanians, 18 Latvians, 9 Ukrainians and 38 Germans) in the basement cells of the NKVD/MVD prison.

 During excavations that took place between 1994 and 1996 in its territory, the remains of 706 bodies were found; 40 were identified.
 The area had been used to hide the bodies of Lithuanian residents – mostly resistance fighters against the Soviet occupation, Nazi collaborators and Armia Krajowa soldiers – who had been executed between 1944 and 1947 by the NKGB and MGB in the Vilnius' KGB Palace prison near Lukiškės Square (now Museum of Genocide Victims).
 The remains from the mass grave were placed in a columbarium built underground, beneath an artificial hill, and consecrated in 2004.

 The area surrounding the Tuskulėnai Manor was referred to as Tuskulionys (Tuskuljany; Tuskulanum) until World War II.
 This area was also known by the colloquial placename Losiovka, named after A. Losev, colonel of Special Corps of Gendarmes and later general of the Russian Empire, who owned the folwark of Tuskulėnai in 1869.